starwit-trainings/csharp-basics/01-setup/Readme.md

     dotnet publish -c Release --self-contained true -p:PublishSingleFile=true
 ```
 The publish command offers a lot of options and you can read more on those in the [dotnet documentation](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-publish)

+In this example it also worth looking into csproj file.
+There a custom target is defined, which will delete some generated files/folders.
+It serves as an example, how to add custom jobs to .Nets build system and to run them with respect to the operating system.